-While there are thousands of fantastic options out there, here are our favorite premium tall fonts.
-We’ll tell you what’s included with each font package and where to download them so you can start using your typeface right away.
+While there are thousands of fantastic options out there, here are our favorite premium tall fonts and long fonts.
+We’ll tell you the important details of each font package.
+Find one that works well for you project.
+Then, you can download the ones you want so you can start using them right away.

-LasValles is truly cool.
+LasValles is a truly cool long font.
 It’s modern and memorable but with a vintage vibe.
 Kind of like a new car with retro style but packed with all the amenities you love (like air conditioning — technology, ftw).
 Awesome for travel, fashion, advertising, magazine layouts, labels.
 This all-caps typeface is packed with latin-based characters, numbers, and punctuation, tons of ligatures & alternate characters, four font style versions, and a web font.

 Rarely do you find a tall, condensed font that looks good at any size.
 So, when you come across one, attention must be paid!
 Havanna is one of those rare typefaces that works well in a headline or a paragraph.
 Comes complete with three font weight settings from thin to bold, uppers and lowers, numbers, punctuation, multilingual support, and a web font.

 Modern, tall, elegant, stately…It may sound like I’m describing a new high rise building, but it’s actually the perfect condensed sans serif font for your tall design needs.
 A standout on editorial layouts, web headers, posters, and anything that calls for clean lines.
 Package includes uppers, lowers, numbers, punctuation, and web fonts.

 Sucre is so tall, it would play in the NBA if it weren’t so busy working in your headlines!
 The artist says it’s inspired by mid-century modern print design and pairs well with Milan and Caslon.
 Try it!
 This stunning typeface includes uppercase characters, numbers, punctuation, and foreign language support.